sjawhar/circleci-orb-github-wiki/docs/Home.md

 **Parameters**
 * `commit-user-name`: User name with which wiki changes should be commited.
 Default: `CircleCI`
 * `commit-user-email`: User email with which wiki changes should be commited.
 Default: `circleci@wiki`
 * `deploy-branch-filter`: Only push to wiki repo on this branch.
-Default: all branches
+Default: empty (all branches)
 * `sidebar-placeholder`: String in sidebar files to replace with page header links.
 Default: `{{SIDEBAR_POPULATE}}`
 * `ssh-key-fingerprint`: Fingerprint of the SSH key with push access to your repo.
 * `wiki-folder-path`: Path to directory containing wiki files.
 Default: `docs`